 Give by mail

-Checks should be made payable to Saint Meinrad School of Theology and mailed to:
+Checks, made payable to Saint Meinrad School of Theology, can be mailed to:

 Saint Meinrad Seminary and School of

 200 Hill Drive